-- (4)(e) waste production is avoided in accordance with Directive 20../../EC Council Directive 75/442/EEC of 15 July 1975 on waste; - (5) where waste is produced, it is recovered or, where that is technically and economically impossible, it is disposed of while avoiding or reducing any impact on the environment; - (6)(d) energy is used efficiently; - (7)(e) the necessary measures are taken to prevent accidents and limit their consequences; - the necessary measures are taken upon definitive cessation of activities to avoid any pollution risk $\boxtimes$ of pollution $\boxtimes$ and return the site of operation to a satisfactory state $\boxtimes$ the state defined in accordance with Article 23(2) and (3) $\boxtimes$ .
+2008/98/EC, prepared for re-use, recycled, recovered or, where that is technically and economically impossible, it is disposed of while avoiding or reducing any impact on the environment; - (6)(d) energy is used efficiently; - (7)(e) the necessary measures are taken to prevent accidents and limit their consequences; - the necessary measures are taken upon definitive cessation of activities to avoid any pollution risk ⋈ of pollution ⋈ and return the site of operation to a satisfactory state ⋈ the satisfactory state defined in accordance with Article 23 [...] ♥ ⋈...